sam-morin/graylog-scripts/README.md

 # Graylog helpful scripts and config files

-There should be more bootstrapping and setup scripts and workflows available with Graylog and sadly there is not.
+There should be more bootstrapping and setup scripts/workflows available with Graylog and sadly there is not.
 This is merely an accidental attempt at that.

 ## Graylog on Ubuntu with rsyslog: